vintage-software/javascript/typescript.md

 ## Classes

-ES6 Classes and ES7 Decorators can be used but advoid using TypeScript keywords such as `private` and `public`.
-This may change in the future but currently we would like to stay close to the ES spec as possible.
+ES6 Classes and ES7 Decorators can be used.
 Private properties and Prototype functions should be prefixed with `_`.
 Example: `_myPrivateProperty`

 ### Class Primitive Properties